themill/qip/doc/tutorial.rst

 Installing a package
 ====================

-To install a package simply issue the `qip install` command and specify an output directory with :option:`--output-path <qip install --output-path>`.
+To install a package simply issue the `qip install` command and optionally specify an output directory for the package data with :option:`--output-path <qip install --output-path>` and for the definitions with :option:`--definition-path <qip install --definition-path>`.

 For example: